-Suzanne Caporael was born in New York in 1949.
-The artist's work derives from close observation of the natural world and the attempts, scientific and cultural, to define and control it.
+SUZANNE CAPORAEL was born in Brooklyn, NY in 1949.
+Her work derives from close observation of the natural world and the attempts—scientific and cultural—to define and control it.
 Observation coupled with research has resulted in groups of paintings related to trees, chemical elements, water, ice, time and place memory.
-Her current area of interest is the hierarchy of perception - the way in which the brain processes visual cues to construct a reality.
+Her current area of interest is the hierarchy of perception—the way in which the brain processes visual cues to construct a reality.

 As noted in the New York Times, “Caporael’s paintings are a curious mix of the aesthetic and the conceptual...the paintings are sensuous and lyrical as well as rigorously formal.”
 Caporael continues to create paintings that both display and invoke a discipline of thought.